Min1600/E-Commerce-Data/README.md

 *Product Performance:*

 The five products with the most sales are: 1.
 Beauty & Health (9.4% of total sales), 2.
 Watches(8.9% of total sales), 3.
 Bed, Bath and Table (7.9% of total sales), 4.
 Sports & Leisure (7.3% of total sales), 5.
 Computer & Accessroies (6.8% of total sales).
 All products sold had very small fluctuations in percentage sales contribution over time and no biases towards time of year.
 Two other notable product categories are Home Décor & Furniture and Household Items which have a lot of products sold (more than Watches) but have lower sales as the prices of these items are low.
-Companies can focus on expanding and optimizing production of these popular products, to increase sales.
+Focusing on expanding and optimizing production of these popular products is important to ensure sales and consumers increase without efficiently.

 *Review Scores Analysis:*